KinsonDigital/Velaptor/README.md

 <h2 style="font-weight:bold;" align="center">📃 Documentation and Resources 📃</h2>

-Full API documentation and tutorials can be found at [docs.velaptor.io](https://docs.velaptor.io).
-Velaptor is powered by [CASL](https://github.com/KinsonDigital/CASL) and [Silk.NET](https://github.com/dotnet/Silk.NET).
+Full API documentation and tutorials can be found at [docs.velaptor.io](https://docs.velaptor.io).**Velaptor**is powered by [CASL](https://github.com/KinsonDigital/CASL) and [Silk.NET](https://github.com/dotnet/Silk.NET).

 <br/>

 <h2 style="font-weight:bold;" align="center">🙏🏼 Contributing 🙏🏼</h2>

 Interested in contributing?
-If so, click [here](https://github.com/KinsonDigital/.github/blob/main/docs/CONTRIBUTING.md) to learn how to contribute your time or [here](https://github.com/sponsors/KinsonDigital) if you are interested in contributing your funds via one-time or recurring donation.
+If so, click [here](https://github.com/KinsonDigital/.github/blob/main/docs/CONTRIBUTING.md) to learn how to contribute your time or [here](https://github.com/sponsors/KinsonDigital) if you are interested in contributing your funds via a one-time or recurring donation.

 <h2 style="font-weight:bold;" align="center">🔧 Maintainers 🔧</h2>